best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Put in a list of terms that someone might use to search for the document, separated by commas.
 This helps search engines find the document.
 It also helps with finding your document internally.

 ### Setting the document language
-Go to ‘File’ and then ‘Options’ and then ‘Language’.
+Go to ‘File’, then ‘Options’, then ‘Language’.
 Make sure the document has the correct language(s) selected.

 ## Tables

 In statistics we generally deal with two types of tables - demonstration tables and reference tables.

-### Demonstration tables
 If we are using a table to demonstrate a point that we are making in the text, we create a demonstration table.
 These lay out statistics to quickly reinforce the point.

 Generally these should be published within the statistical report, ideally in the HTML of the webpage the report sits on.
 You should not publish images of tables as these are likely to fail accessibility [success criterion 1.4.5 images of text](https://www.w3.org/TR/WCAG21/#images-of-text).

 You can find out more about best practice for demonstration tables in our ['Introduction to data visualisation' guidance](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/#section-7) and our [‘Making analytical publications accessible’ guidance](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-6).

-### Reference tables
 Reference tables usually have lots of rows and columns of data and are aimed at users who need or want detailed data.
 There may be a wide variety of statistics broken down into different categories.

 Reference tables are generally supplied in an spreadsheet document.
 It is these types of tables this guidance focuses on.